timkendall/hochuli/README.md

 # Hochuli

 [![Build Status](https://travis-ci.org/timkendall/hochuli.svg?branch=master)](https://travis-ci.org/timkendall/hochuli)

+*Hochuli - "The strongest toggle library in the world."*

-Hochuli is a module for managing toggleable features in your applications.
-It works around the concepts of **release** and **business** toggles.
+Hochuli is a module for managing features in your applications.
+It helps facilitate [Trunk Based Development](http://paulhammant.com/2013/04/05/what-is-trunk-based-development/) by defining the concepts of **release** and **business** toggles.
 It's a good idea to familiarize yourself with these concepts [here](docs/best-practices.md).
 Named after the famed [Ed Hochuli](https://www.youtube.com/watch?v=lYq1zX1Gtoo).

 ## Installation